 - Document retrieval charges (levied at the time of home loan closure/ pre-closure)

 - Compare these hidden costs between lenders and ensure they are competitive to secure a worthy home loan deal.
-Keep in mind to borrow only as much you repay, so that your home loan EMIs do not turn out to be a financial burden to you and your family.
+Keep in mind to borrow only as much you repay, so that your home loan EMIs do not turn out to be a financial burden to you

 - Select the tenure of your home loan thoughtfully